Loading

 • Instagram

-You are here: Home1 / News2 / Eurobalt Engineering for Your Shot Blasting Needs.
+You are here: Home1 / News2 / Eurobalt for Your Shot Blasting Needs

 What is Shot Blasting?

-After a part is manufactured in a factory, it goes through one final process before finishing, it is called pre-finishing.
-In pre-finishing the surface of the part is cleaned and prepared for painting or drilling.
-A primary method of cleaning the surface of the part is shot blasting.
+After a factory produces a part, it undergoes a final process before finishing, known as pre-finishing.
+During pre-finishing, the part’s surface is cleaned and primed for painting or drilling.
+The primary means of cleaning the surface is through shot blasting.

-To put it simply, shot blasting is a process where the “shots” are propelled by an industrial machine at the surface to be cleaned with the help of centrifugal or mechanical force.
-Instead of pressurized air, shot blasting utilizes a spinning wheel to accelerate the delivery of the selected abrasive.
+In essence, shot blasting involves propelling “shots” onto a surface that needs to be cleaned using an industrial machine powered by centrifugal or mechanical force.
+Unlike traditional methods that use pressurized air, shot blasting uses a spinning wheel to hasten the delivery of the selected abrasive.

 Technologies of Shot Blasting

-While the surface treatment sector has different technologies, shot blasting primarily utilizes two methods of abrasive delivery
+While the surface treatment industry has a variety of available technologies, shot blasting mainly employs two abrasive delivery methods.

 • Wheel blasting

-Wheel blasting: While initial air was used for the purposes of abrasive delivery, later spinning wheels were used to increase efficiency and output power.
-The wheel was used with centrifugal force in mind and also the ability to disperse a higher amount of abrasive on an exposed surface.
+Wheel blasting was first carried out using air for abrasive delivery.
+However, spinning wheels were later employed to maximize efficiency and output power.
+These wheels were designed with centrifugal force in mind and could disperse a greater amount of abrasive over an exposed surface.

-The speed of a normal Shot Blasting machine ranges from 65 to 110 m/s.
-Also, the dispersal area was large which meant a surface was cleaned or treated uniformly.
-From 60 kg/min to almost 1200 kg/min the quantity of abrasive delivered in a short period of time not only made the surface cleaner but also did it in a short amount of time.
-This is the reason why wheel blasting method is popular in large scale work.
+The typical speed of a Shot Blasting machine ranges from 65 to 110 meters/second.
+Moreover, the dispersal area was spacious enough to ensure uniform cleaning or treatment of a surface.
+From 60 kg/min to nearly 1200 kg/min, the amount of abrasive delivered quickly not only cleaned the surface but also did it efficiently.
+Therefore, wheel blasting is a preferred method for large-scale work.

 • Air Blasting

-The numbers of workers needed to operate such a high-powered air blasting machine was also exponentially large while two people could operate a wheel blasting machine safely.
+Additionally, the number of workers required to operate a high-powered air blasting machine is exponentially larger compared to the two workers needed to safely operate a wheel blasting machine.

 Process of Cleaning in an Industrial Shot Blasting Machine

-When a metal or non-metal part is manufactured in a factory, it does not come out as the shiny product seen in the showrooms or retails shops.
-Before all the shine and colour, oxides, uneven surfaces and other impurities from the surface of the part are removed.
+When manufacturing a metal or non-metal part in a factory, it does not emerge as the shiny, polished product seen in showrooms or retail shops.
+Prior to achieving that final appearance, it is vital to remove all oxides, uneven surfaces, and other impurities from the surface of the part.

-While it can be done by hand, the process is neither safe, nor efficient.
-This is where most manufacturing plants use shot blasting machines.
-They are large, extremely efficient, safe, and easy to use.
-Here are the steps that go into pre-finishing a part using a shot blasting machine.
+Performing this process by hand is neither efficient nor safe.
+This is where shot blasting machines are used in many manufacturing plants.
+These machines are large, highly efficient, safe, and user-friendly.
+Here are the steps involved in pre-finishing a part using a shot blasting machine.

 • Handling and feeding.
 The first step in most industrial production processes is the delivery of parts to the machine.
 The parts to be cleaned are brought to the conveyer belt, rolling table or tumbler depending on the size of the part.